Module status: see individual classes below

 - Section 3 – just assume the audio codec is the same as SoundStream (although VALL-E uses EnCodec)

-- Figure 3 which shows how the audio codec codes are generated in a specific order
+- Figure 3 and Section 4.2.2 which explain how the audio codec codes are generated in a specific order; this is necessary (but rather inconvenient) because the audio codec uses Residual Vector Quantisation.

 Reading